-Assessment is an ongoing process that the teacher accumulates each day.
-However as we have small classes and each teacher is only responsible for a small group it is unnecessary to undertake the vast amount of written assessments that are required in state schools.
-Education should not be reduced to a process of ticking boxes – it is too subtle and complex for such an approach.
-The teacher carefully monitors educational basics such as reading, writing and maths with extra one to one tuition given where needed.
-At staff meetings each child is discussed in the broadest possible manner.
+We believe education should not be reduced to a process of ticking boxes, or to classing a reception child as a 1, 2 or 3!
+It is far too subtle and complex for such an approach.
+The teacher carefully monitors educational basics such as reading, writing and maths with extra one to one tuition where needed.
+At staff meetings each child is discussed in a holistic manner.

-Parents are always kept informed as to how their child is progressing through discussions at the beginning or end of the school day and if necessary through evening phone conversations.
-However when we assess a child we always bear in mind that children develop in different areas at different speeds.
-Also children often progress in stages, reaching a plateau before they move on to a new level.
-Therefore none of our assessments are cast in stone.
+Parents are kept informed as to how their child is progressing through discussions at the beginning or end of the school day and if necessary through evening phone conversations.
+However when we assess a child we always bear in mind that children develop in different areas and at different speeds.
+Also, we know from both research and experience that children often progress in stages, reaching a plateau before they move on to a new level.
+Therefore, none of our assessments are cast in stone.
 Often a subtle change in approach by the teacher can be enough to help the child move forwards.

 Tests and Exams

-Homework is given regularly and gradually increases as pupils rise through the classes.
+Homework is given regularly and gradually increases as pupils rise through the school.
 We always try to make sure that the homework is age appropriate and suitably challenging but that the amount of homework is never overwhelming.
-Children are also encouraged to continue at home their ongoing project work.
+Children are also encouraged to continue at home with any ongoing project work.